 Many milestones occur as your child ages; starting a first job, graduation, moving out of the home, starting college.
-While your older teen undergoes their transition into adulthood it is important for parents to stay abreast of health care needs.
+While your older teen undergoes their transition into adulthood it is important for parents to stay abreast of healthcare needs.
 The Youth Clinic is happy to continue providing care for your young adult through the college years at which time the Youth Clinic will assist your young adult transition to a practitioner who cares for adults.
 To guarantee an easy transition we offer a checklist for young adults as they “graduate” from pediatric care to adult medicine.

-Schedule a well child visit before college
+Schedule a Well Care Visit before college

 Many students starting college may need a tuberculosis test.
 Check your student’s college requirements to determine if this is necessary.
 Additionally, some college athletes may need a sickle cell test prior to participating in collegiate sports.
 Make sure to check your student’s collegiate requirements before school begins.